vu-societal-analyics/societal-analytics-lab-website/_blogs/20250201_computing-power.md

         -   [Computing server of the Societal Analytics Lab](#computing-server-of-the-societal-analytics-lab)

-# Constrained by computing power?
-We can help you!

-Written by Sofia Gil-Clavel.

 &lt;Figure 1 about here: Source: This image was created with the assistance of DALL·E 3, in January 22, 2025.&gt;